Vibhajyavāda: Nomenclature and etymology

-The word Vibhajyavāda may be parsed into vibhajya, loosely meaning "dividing", "analysing" and vāda holding the semantic field: "doctrine", "teachings".
+The word Vibhajyavāda may be parsed into vibhajya, loosely meaning "dividing", "analysing"; and vāda, corresponding to the semantic field "doctrine", "teachings".
 According to Andrew Skilton, the analysis of phenomena (Skt. dharmas) was the doctrinal emphasis and preoccupation of the Vibhajyavādins.

-According to A. K. Warder, they are called "distinctionists" because they make distinctions between dharmas that exist in the present and the past, and dharmas that don't exist in the past and the future (as opposed to Sarvāstivāda).
+According to A. K. Warder, they are called "distinctionists" because they make distinctions between dharmas that exist in the present and the past, and dharmas that don't exist in the past and the future (as opposed to the Sarvāstivāda view that all such dharmas exist).
 This is supported by the explanation given by the 6th century Mahāyāna philosopher Bhavaviveka.

-According to Bhante Sujato, Vibhajyavāda means that the doctrine "distinguishes" (vibhajanto) the heterodox and orthodox views, particularly the non-Buddhist theory of a self (atman) as well as the theory of a pudgala (or "person" similar to but distinct from the atman) of the Pudgalavādins (also known as the Vātsīputrīya).
+According to Bhante Sujato, Vibhajyavāda means that the doctrine "distinguishes" (vibhajanto) the heterodox and orthodox views, particularly the non-Buddhist theory of a self (atman) as well as the theory of a pudgala (or "person", similar to but distinct from the atman) of the Pudgalavādins (also known as the Vātsīputrīya).
 The characteristic method used by the Buddha and early Buddhists to break down the idea of self was the method of analysing (vibhajjati) the components of a person and investigating them to find that they do not possess the features that one could ascribe to a self.
 Thus, it would make sense that the term refers to "the Abhidhamma movement as an analytic approach to Dhamma in general, and as a critique of the ‘self’ in particular".